andre-rd-rodrigues/django-book-manager/README.md

 ### **Distinctiveness**

-Book Manager is distinct from other projects in CS50’s Web Programming course because:
+Book Manager is distinct from other projects in CS50's Web Programming course because:

 1. It is not an e-commerce platform or a social network.
-2. It focuses on personal book management, including features like creating a reading list, browsing by genres or authors, and managing book reviews.
+2. It focuses on personal book management, including features like creating a reading list, adding and editing books and authors, browsing books by genres or authors, and managing book reviews.
 3. The application supports dynamic, real-time updates using Django models and templates for seamless user interaction.
+4. It utilizes Docker containerization for simplified deployment and testing.

 ### **Complexity**

 Book Manager satisfies the complexity requirement by:

-1. Utilizing Django’s relational database to model relationships between books, authors, users, and reviews.
+1. Utilizing Django’s relational database to model relationships between books, authors, users, likes, and reviews.
 2. Incorporating user authentication and permissions to manage personalized reading lists.
 3. Leveraging responsive design principles to create a mobile-friendly interface.
-4. Employing advanced URL routing and filtering to enable dynamic search and browsing by authors, genres, and books.
+4. Implementing comprehensive filtering and ordering systems:
+   - Books can be ordered by title, author, date added, and likes count
+   - Reading lists include additional filtering by book reading status
+   - Authors can be filtered by search and ordered by name and creation date
+   - All listings support ascending/descending order direction

 ---